This article is for admins of professional plans.

 Is admin-assisted recovery secure and private?

 Yes.
-Our patented zero-knowledge account recovery process is built on our zero-knowledge architecture, which means that neither the admin nor Dashlane have access to plan member data throughout the admin-assisted recovery process.
+We built our patented zero-knowledge account recovery process on our zero-knowledge architecture, meaning neither the admin nor Dashlane has access to plan member data throughout the admin-assisted recovery process.
 No Master Passwords are stored on Dashlane's servers or shared with any admin.

 More about Dashlane's zero-knowledge architecture